-An acclaimed tenor, Williamson was the winner of the Center for Contemporary Opera's 2005 competition and was featured in a solo recital at Carnegie Hall's Weill Recital Hall in 2007.
+An acclaimed tenor, Williamson was a winner of the Center for Contemporary Opera's competition and was featured in a solo recital at Carnegie Hall's Weill Recital Hall.
 He has appeared with Tulsa Opera, Sarasota Opera, Lake George Opera, Bronx Opera, Opera Roanoke, and in Britain with the New Kent Opera Festival, the Snape Proms, and Shakespeare's Globe Theatre.
 In concert, he has sung with the Washington Bach Consort, Folger Consort, Hartford Symphony, Virginia Symphony, Maryland Symphony, Saint Thomas Church (NY), The National Chorale, and the Orchestra of the 17th century.
 2009 marked his fifth appearance at the acclaimed Bard Music Festival.
 His performances with the American Symphony Orchestra of Dallapiccola's Volo di Notte and Mendelssohn's Paulus are available on iTunes.
 Stage credits include the title role in Gounod's Faust, Alfredo in La Traviata, Iro in Monteverdi's Il Ritorno d'Ulisse in Patria, Agenore in Mozart's Il Re Pastore, Armand in Massenet's Thérèse, Handel's Acis and Damon and the Magician in Menotti's The Consul.
 Concert appearances have included Monteverdi's Vespers of 1610, all three Bach Evangelists, Beethoven's 9th Symphony, Mozart's Requiem, Britten's Serenade for Tenor, Horn and Strings, Saint Nicolas, and the War Requiem.
 His performances have been praised by the New York Times, the Times of London, Opera News, the Washington Post and the Baltimore Sun.
 As a professional ensemble singer, he has appeared with New York's premiere choruses under the batons of such distinguished conductors as Levine, Maazel, Masur, Salonen, Hickox, Rilling, Botstein and Sawallisch.